Are You Ready for the Wage and Hour Crackdown?

 - Toys R Us paid $4 million to settle claims of meal break, overtime and minimum wage violations

 - Canon Business Solutions paid $4.4 million to settle an overtime and meal break case

 - KeyBank NA paid $3.5 million to settle an overtime pay case

-Employers in Maine and New Hampshire cannot expect to be immune from the efforts to enforce wage and hour laws.
+Employers in ME and New Hampshire cannot expect to be immune from the efforts to enforce wage and hour laws.

 There undoubtedly will be a protracted and spirited debate in Washington and in state legislatures across the country over the fiscal and moral implications of raising the minimum wage, increasing the number of workers eligible for overtime pay, and making other changes to existing wage and hour laws.
 The outcome of this debate is uncertain, and you should consider whether to join in the debate by contacting your state and local representatives or your trade association.
 One thing that is certain, however, is that the state and federal departments of labor, the plaintiffs’ bar, and organized labor will be spending more of their time looking for wage and hour violations.